elkyc/ElkycCoreSDK/README.md

 ## Predefined steps
 All our frameworks have predefined steps which can be easily used.
 Almost all steps have configs and inputs.
 In this section, I will describe all available steps in the current framework, their configs and will show how they look like.

-Right now all steps localized in Russian.
+Right now all steps localized in Russian and English.

 ### Intro
 This step is intro for other steps in the chain.